mohitchandak/Manual-Testing_STLC/README.md

-# Manual-Testing_STLC-
+# Manual Testing, STLC, Agile, Jira, e-Commerce Project
 This comprehensive set of notes covers key topics from the Udemy course on Manual Testing, Software Testing Life Cycle (STLC), Agile methodologies, and Jira.
+It includes detailed insights into the processes and best practices of manual testing, thorough explanations of STLC phases, practical applications of Agile principles, and effective use of Jira for project management.
+Additionally, it features a case study on an e-commerce project, providing real-world context and hands-on examples to enhance learning and application.